heeneybd/Weekly-Report-Generator/README.md

 # Report-Generator
-This program generates weekly comments for each students based on their performance.
+This program generates weekly comments for each student in a class based on their performance.